eramey16/galactic_lenses/README.md

 `python make_runit.py [-s] </path/to/taskfile> [-d </path/to/destination>] [-t <00:00:00>] [-N <# nodes>] [-c <# cores>] [-o <constraint>]`

 Where:
-* -s is the path to an existing taskfile
+* -f is the path to an existing taskfile
 * -d is the (optional) path to the destination folder for the runit (default same as taskfile)
 * -t is the time for the taskfarmer job (default 04:00:00)
 * -N is the number of nodes for the job to run on (must be at least 2, default 15)